 The lead-up to an election can be a stressful time.
 New or additional psychosocial hazards may emerge, associated with:

 - less capacity to control how, when and where work is performed

 - concerns about change.
-Worry about change and uncertainty about work are key risk factors for mental ill health.
+Worry about change and uncertainty about work are key risk factors for mental health issues.

-- It is important to recognise and respond to the early warning signs of mental ill health as an early intervention measure.
-Parliamentarians, and MOP(S) Act employees who supervise staff, should be ready to act early by initiating a conversation, or referring a staff member to the Employee Assistance Program (EAP) for MOP(S) Act employees, in response to the following early warning signs:
+- It is important to recognise and respond to the early warning signs of mental health issues.
+Parliamentarians, and MOP(S) Act employees who supervise staff, should be ready to act early by initiating a conversation, or referring a staff member to the Employee Assistance Program (EAP) or other support services.
+Parliamentarians and MOP(S) Act employees, are expected to understand the following early warning signs:

 - a decrease, or significant increase, in working hours, particularly if it is not associated with a work approach you have agreed on

 - a decline (or dramatic improvement) in performance.